Employer Insights

 Equal Employment Opportunity Commission (EEOC)

-Employees may also bring complaints to the federal EEOC if their company has more than 15 employees.
-Employment discrimination complaints brought under federal law are to be investigated so long as the complaint is filed within 180 days of the harassment and the complaint is filed with the EEOC before commencing litigation
+Employees may also bring complaints to the federal EEOC if his or her company has more than 15 employees.
+Employment discrimination complaints brought under federal law are to be investigated so long as the complaint is filed within 180 days of the harassment and the complaint is filed with the EEOC before commencing litigation.

 If the charge is covered by a state or local federal law, the filing deadline may be eligible to be extended to 300 days.